C. Achutha Menon

 Chelat Achutha Menon (13 January 1913 – 16 August 1991) was an Indian politician and lawyer who served as the 4th Chief Minister of Kerala from November 1969 to August 1970 and again from October 1970 to 1977.
 He is viewed as one of the most influential Chief Ministers of Kerala.

 Personal life

-He was born in a Hindu Nair family to Madathiveettil Achutha Menon (after whom he was named) and Lekshmykutty Amma at Puthukkad, Thrissur District on 13 January 1913.
-His brother-in-law V. V. Raghavan was also a Communist Party of India politician from Thrissur city.
-V. V. Raghavan was the Member of Parliament from Thrissur Lok Sabha constituency, in 1996 and 1998.
+Menon was born in a Hindu Nair family to M. Achutha Menon of the Madathiveettil house and Lekshmykutty Amma of the Chelat house at Puthukkad, Thrissur District on 13 January 1913.
+Named after his mother, Achutha Menon got his family name, Chelat, through matrilineal succession.

+His brother-in-law V. V. Raghavan was also a Communist Party of India politician from Thrissur city, who served as the Minister for Agriculture in the Second Nayanar Ministry.
+Member of Parliament from Thrissur Lok Sabha constituency, in 1996 and 1998.
 He was married to Ammini Amma, and had three children including 2 daughters and V. Ramankutty.

 Education

 Being a brilliant student, he studied on merit scholarship throughout his student life, and stood first in the SSLC examination in the then State of Kochi.
 He is a former student of Church Mission Society High School, Thrissur (CMSHSS, Thrissur) And after finishing the intermediate level in St. Thomas College, Thrissur, he continued his college education in the St. Joseph's College, Tiruchirappalli Madras.
 There he won a gold medal for academic excellence and was a role model for other fellow students.
 Menon, then went on to study Law in Government Law College, Thiruvananthapuram and scored the highest marks in Hindu Law.
 After the B.L. degree, he started legal practice in various courts of Thrissur, during which time he began to get involved in many social issues.